NLnetLabs/routinator/source/manual-page.rst

 at a path with the same name as the output format.
 E.g., the CSV output is available at ``/csv``.

-These paths accept filter expressions to limit the VRPs returned in the form of a query string.
-The field ``filter-asn`` can be used to filter for ASNs and the field ``filter-prefix`` can be used to filter for prefixes.
+These paths accept selector expressions to limit the VRPs returned in the form of a query string.
+The field ``select-asn`` can be used to filter for ASNs and the field ``select-prefix`` can be used to filter for prefixes.
 The fields can be repeated multiple times.

 This works in the same way as the options of the same name to the :subcmd:`vrps` command.